 One hundred and seven Victory Fund endorsed candidates win their races, including David Cicilline, who becomes the seventh openly LGBTQ American elected to Congress.
 In the South, endorsed candidate Jim Gray is elected mayor of Lexington, Kentucky, and Nickie Antonio becomes the first openly LGBTQ person elected to the Ohio state legislature.
 Victory Fund endorsed candidate Victoria Kolakowski also becomes the first openly transgender candidate elected to a judicial seat in the U.S.

-Fifty-six Victory Fund endorsed candidates win their races -- including Kyrsten Sinema who becomes the first openly bisexual member of Congress, and Mark Takano who becomes the first openly LGBTQ person of color in Congress.
+Fifty-six Victory Fund endorsed candidates win their races — including Kyrsten Sinema who becomes the first openly bisexual member of Congress, and Mark Takano who becomes the first openly LGBTQ person of color in Congress.
 Rep. Mark Pocan replaces Sen. Tammy Baldwin in the House of Representatives, marking the first time an openly LGBTQ member of Congress succeeded another openly LGBTQ member.
-Additionally, Victory Fund endorsed Ed Murray wins his race to become the first openly LGBTQ mayor of Seattle.

 Maura Healey and Steve Kerrigan win their primary races for Massachusetts Attorney General and Lieutenant Governor, marking the first time two openly LGBTQ candidates won statewide races on the same night.
 Maura Healey goes on to win the general election, making her America’s first openly LGBTQ state Attorney General.